What is a single discretionary allowance?

 How much can an individual invest offshore?

-(i) A tax-payer in good standing and over the age of 18 years, can invest up to R10 million in his/her name outside the Common Monetary Area (CMA-Lesotho, Swaziland and Namibia), per calendar year.
+(i) A tax-payer in good standing and over the age of 18 years, can invest up to R10 million in his/her name outside the Common Monetary Area (CMA-Lesotho, Eswatini and Namibia, including South Africa), per calendar year.
 A Tax Clearance Certificate (in respect of foreign investments) must be obtained.
 These funds may not be reinvested into the CMA countries thereby creating a loop structure or be re-introduced as a loan to a CMA resident.

-(ii) In addition, up to R1 million, within the single discretionary allowance facility, can be transferred abroad, without the requirement to obtain a Tax Clearance Certificate.
+(iii) In addition, up to R1 million, within the single discretionary allowance, can be transferred abroad, without the requirement to obtain a Tax Clearance Certificate.

 What if I want to invest more than R10 million per calendar year?

-Your bank must submit an application to the Financial Surveillance Department of the South African Reserve Bank for approval.
-A Tax Clearance Certificate, in the prescribed format, must always accompany the aforementioned application.
+(i) The Authorised Dealer, i.e. commercial bank at which you bank must submit an application to the Financial Surveillance Department of the South African Reserve Bank for approval.
+A printed SARS tax compliance status verification result must accompany the application.

 Can a private individual open a bank account in South Africa denominated in foreign currency?